Minna Keal

 Minna Keal, née Mina Nerenstein (22 March 1909 – 14 November 1999) was a British composer.
 After early compositions as a student, she only returned to composing at the end of her life.
-Aged 80 when her music was first performed at the Proms in 1989, she experienced her return to composition as a new life:
+At the age of 80, when her music was first performed at the Proms in 1989, she experienced her return to composition as a new chapter in her life:

 Life

-Mina Nerenstein was born in the East End of London, the daughter of Russian-Jewish immigrants from Belarus who ran a Hebrew bookselling business in Petticoat Lane.
+Mina Nerenstein was born at 81 Wentworth Street, Spitalfields in East London, the daughter of Russian-Jewish immigrants from Belarus who ran a Hebrew bookselling business in Petticoat Lane.
 Her father died in 1926.
-In 1928 she entered the Royal Academy of Music, studying composition with William Alwyn.
-Student compositions included chamber works performed at the Academy, Whitechapel Gallery and Alexandra Palace.
+In 1928, she entered the Royal Academy of Music, studying piano with Thomas Knott and composition with William Alwyn.

-According to her obituary, she had a promising start to a musical career.
-Among her student works which have survived are a Fantasie in C minor for violin and piano, a Ballade in F minor for viola and piano (first performed in 1929 by Philip Burton of the Griller Quartet) and Three Summer Sketches for piano.
-These early works are particularly passionate and full of rich harmonies and vibrant melodies.
+Keal made a promising start as a composer, with several concerts at the Academy and in the East End at Whitechapel Gallery and the People's Palace.
+Her surviving student works include a Fantasie in C minor for violin and piano, a Ballade in F minor for viola and piano (first performed in 1929 by Philip Burton of the Griller Quartet) and Three Summer Sketches for piano.
+These early compositions are particularly passionate and full of rich harmonies and vibrant melodies, and show the influence of Bruch and Debussy.

 In 1929, aged 20, she was forced to give up her musical study to help her mother in the family business.
 She married Barnett Samuel, a solicitor, had a son, Raphael (later a well-known Marxist historian), and gave up composing.
-During the 1930s she was active in left-wing politics, and joined the British Communist Party in 1939.
+During the 1930s she was active in left-wing politics, joining the British Communist Party in 1939.
 When the Anschluss occurred, she began working with local citizenry to help evacuate Jewish children who were being transported to Britain from Nazi occupied territories.
 On the break-up of her first marriage during World War II Mina worked in an aircraft factory near Slough.
 There, she met Bill Keal, and they eventually married in 1959.